 Three quarters titled "Writing" or "English"

-Mathematics or Statisitics (not required for all schools)
+Mathematics or Statistics (not required for all schools)

-Most medical schools expect students to demonstrate strong quantitatve skills by completing math and stats courses at college.
-See "UCSB Mathematics and Statistics and the Pre-health Math Requirement" for details about how to meet this requirement at UCSB.
+Most medical schools expect students to demonstrate strong quantitative skills by completing math and stats courses at college.
+See "UCSB Mathmatics and Statistics for Pre-health Students--Revised" for details about how to meet this requirement at UCSB.

 Social Sciences & Humanities